dinocata/SwiftUI-MVVM/README.md

 ## How to install
 Simply run the following commands in the root directory after pulling the project:

-<code>make install</code>
+<code>make install</code> (required only once or when you want to update dependency versions)

 <code>make project</code>

 This will install all the necessary dependencies, git hooks and generate the Xcode project.

+Run <code>make project</code> whenever you change the <code>project.yml</code> configuration file.

 ## Git hooks
 Whenever you pull the project or switch branches, <code>make project</code> command will be automatically executed to ensure Xcode project file references are up-to-date.

 Whenever you commit on a branch, Swiftlint will be executed to validate your code.
 In case linting fails, whole commit will fail.
-There is also a custom <code>commit-msg</code> hook for validating commit messages which also pre-pends a Jira ticket to the commit message.
+There is also a custom <code>commit-msg</code> hook for validating commit messages which also prepends a Jira ticket to the commit message.

 ## Why XcodeGen
-XcodeGen provides several huge benefits:
+XcodeGen will save you time and headaches.
+It provides several benefits:
-- Ensures consistent Xcode project structure that matches the finder project structure.
-No more hanging dead files in the finder that aren't referenced in the Xcode project.
+- Ensures consistent Xcode project file structure that matches the finder file structure.
+No more hanging dead files in the finder that aren't referenced anywhere in the Xcode project.
-- Provides single centralized <code>.yml</code> file for all project-specific configuration.
-There is no longer a need to navigate through various tabs in the project settings to edit what you need.
+- Provides a single centralized <code>project.yml</code> file for all project-specific configuration.
+There is no longer need to navigate and search through various tabs in the project settings to edit what you need with a risk to mess something up.
 Only the custom project-specific configuration is contained in the configuration file, which ensures default configuration is unnaffected if omitted from the file.
 - Simplifies dependency and target definitions.
 Creating a new module framework is easier than ever.
 - <code>.xcodeproj</code> file can be added to <code>.gitignore</code> ensuring no more nasty <code>.pbxproj</code> file conflicts.